GSA/CIW/README.md

    * You can publish a new branch and do pull requests to have your changes incorporated into the project.
    * Once you have created a new branch you will need to create the config files. (see below for more info on this)
    * Default version of these files are provided in the repo with the .example extension
-   * Copy these files back into the project and change the extension to .config using the previous filename
+   * Copy these files into the project **bin\Debug folder** and change the extension to .config using the previous filename
-   * Or create new files that contain the code as seen below
+   * Or create new files that contain the code as seen below and place them in the **bin\Debug folder**
-   * After the config files are created go to the commit screen, right click on each of the new files and click exclude.
-   * This will move them to the excluded section of the commit window.
    * Do not push your config files to the repository.
 Pull requests that include these files will be rejected.

  * **Current config files that will need to be added.**